 Witnesses reported that in a short time the floors began to sag, cracks appeared in the walls and ceilings, and plaster rained down on the first floor, coating everything with a fine layer of chalky dust.
 On the day of the collapse, an alarmed merchant who used a portion of the first floor space enlisted the aid of the guards to move his merchandise to safety in the middle of the street.
 The guards reported the imminent danger to their commanders, yet no order came to move the female prisoners from the dangerous building.

 View affidavits and other documents relating to the prison collapse.

 At around dinnertime, with 17 women and girls, one boy, and one guard on the second and third floors, the building abruptly collapsed.
 Four of the female prisoners were crushed and killed outright, and several others maimed or permanently crippled.
-Janie, the youngest of the teenaged sisters of William T. “Bloody Bill” Anderson, who had been shackled to a bed for unruly behavior, suffered broken legs, lacerations, and a back injury.
+Jenny, the youngest of the teenaged sisters of William T. “Bloody Bill” Anderson, who had been shackled to a bed for unruly behavior, suffered broken legs, lacerations, and a back injury.

 As a crowd gathered around the rubble and rescue operations began, cries of murder and whispers of a conspiracy surrounding the building’s collapse immediately began to circulate.
 The rumors and intrigue multiplied when drunken guards were overheard at a nearby tavern, bragging that they had caused the collapse on purpose by removing support columns in the cellar.
 An implausible counter-rumor that the women and girls were attempting an escape by tunneling to freedom further inflamed the growing controversy and added to the bitter feelings over the tragic event.